Brian Orakpo: Personal life

-Among Orakpo's endorsement contracts included one he signed in August 2011 with Geico, and he has appeared in several commercials with one of that company's "caveman" spokespeople.
+Among Orakpo's endorsement contracts included one he signed in August 2011 with Geico, and he appeared in several commercials with one of that company's "caveman" spokespeople.
 While with the Redskins, Orakpo also appeared in several commercials for Eastern Motors, a D.C. area car dealership.
 Brian married his wife Bitura in 2009.
-They have three children together: Brian, Brianna (2013), and Brea (November 2017).
+They have three children together..
 In 2018, Orakpo and Tennessee Titans teammate Michael Griffin opened a franchise of Gigi's Cupcakes outside Austin, Texas with their friend, Bryan Hynson.